Arranging a funeral during the pandemic

 Attendances at all funeral services are limited at the moment so you may like to have a service at a later date when all your friends and family can attend.
 For your family and friends who won't be able to attend the funeral service, we have put together a few ideas and suggestions.

 A direct cremation is a cremation without a ceremony or funeral service.
 You can visit to pay your last respects, at our discretion, if you feel you want to (unless you are affected by Covid-19), before your loved one is taken to the crematorium of our choosing.
 The ashes will be returned to you afterwards, for you to keep or scatter as you wish.

 Limited attended services can still take place at Exeter, Torquay and East Devon Crematoriums.

 The crematorium asks that face masks are worn inside their building.
 It is their preference that pre-recorded music and choral versions of hymns are chosen to keep singing to a minimum.

 East Devon Crematorium:

-At all the crematoriums, social distancing must be maintained and from 8th August, you should wear a face covering if you can.
+At all the crematoriums, social distancing must be maintained and you should wear a face covering if you can.
 If you are affected by Covid-19, self-isolating, or are displaying any symptoms of Covid-19 you must not go to the crematorium.
 Exeter and Torquay crematoriums are offering webcasting at a reduced rate so those who can not attend can follow the service.
 East Devon Crematorium is offering this service for free.